 The soil serves as the repository for all agricultural contaminants, function as a major habitat for most microbial communities such as soil bacteria, fungi and actinomycetes whose activities influences the soil fertility (Zain et al., 2013), through organic material degradation, organic matter decomposition and nutrient cycling (De-Lorenzo et al., 2001 and Hutsch, 2001) Nonetheless, over application of these chemicals inhibit some of these natural processes, and decreases the performance of the non-target organisms (Subhani et al., 2000).
 However, some soil organisms use these herbicides in the process of degradation as carbon energy source for their metabolic activities.

-Nitrosomas and Nitrobacter are important genera in the global biogeochemical nitrogen cycle since they increase the bioavailability of nitrogen to plant.
-They are nitrifying aerobic bacteria (family Nitrobacteraceae) that use inorganic chemicals as an energy source and are important nitrogen cycle as converters of soil ammonia to nitrates, compounds usable by plants (Wikipedia, 2022).
+Nitrosomas and Nitrobacter are important genera involved in the global biogeochemical nitrogen cycle since they increase the bioavailability of nitrogen to plants.
+They are nitrifying aerobic bacteria (family Nitrobacteraceae) that use inorganic chemicals as an energy source and are important in the nitrogen cycle as converter soil ammonia to nitrates, compounds that can be used by plants (Wikipedia, 2022).
 Ecotoxicity of herbicides on Nitrosomonas and Nitrobacter entails the toxic impact of herbicide in soil, such that, several herbicides can alter the symbiotic association between legume plants and Rhizobacteria and hinder the vital process of nitrogen fixation.
 There has been little or no research on the ecotoxicity of herbicides on Nitrosomonas sp and Nitrobacter sp.
 In soil therefore, this study is designed to predict the toxic effect of Herbicides on the non-target organisms on the ecosystem using soil micro flora (Nitrosomonas sp and Nitrobacter sp.) for monitoring ecosystem response to these substances.

 MATERIALS AND METHODS